rxwei/swift-tensorflow-profiling/README.md

 This repository contains pairs of Python TensorFlow programs and Swift TensorFlow programs for a head-to-head performance comparison.

-All tests will report the duration of "session run".
+All tests will report the interval between graph launch and graph finish.

+**Note**: The timer in Swift will also include graph deserialization time, so comparisons below are not entirely unfair.
+I'm working to add hooks in the compiler runtime to just time the call to `TF_SessionRun`.

 ## My testing environment